karllhughes/learn/_posts/2020-11-08-airtable-publishing-calendar.md

 ### 2. Article Progress

-Our “Kanban View” in the “Assignments” table helps you see exactly where each article is in the publishing process.
+Our Airtable“Kanban View” in the “Assignments” table helps you see exactly where each article is in the publishing process.
 We typically use the following stages for each piece of content:

 * **Preparing** - Ideas and loose pitches that still need to be defined go here.
 We typically want to have a complete brief (see *Part 1* above) before moving an assignment out of this column.
 * **Ready** - At this stage, the assignment is defined, it has a due date, and we’re deciding who will write it.
 * **Writing** - [Once the writer is confirmed](https://draft.dev/learn/matching-writers) and starts working on the assignment, we move it to this column.
 * **Editing** - After a writer submits their first draft, the article enters editing.
 Typically, this involves some [sub-steps (technical review, copy editing, revisions, etc.)](https://draft.dev/learn/5-steps-to-a-quality-edit-for-your-technical-blog), but by the end, we should have a complete piece of content that’s ready to publish.
-* **Scheduled** - Very few clients publish content the moment we hand it over to them, so each assignment enters the Scheduled stage until it goes live.
+* **Scheduled** - Very few clients publish content the moment we hand it over to them, so each assignment enters the Airtable Scheduling stage until it goes live.
 * **Published** - We don’t promote content directly for our clients, but [you should be](https://draft.dev/learn/promotion).
 This column holds articles that have been published but not yet promoted.
 * **Promoted** - At this point, the article is completely finished...until we decide to do a refresh.

-Here’s what the whole “Kanban View” looks like:
+Here’s what the whole “AirtableKanban View” looks like:

 ![The Kanban View for an Airtable Publishing Calendar](https://i.imgur.com/mGzNcY7.png)